flipperdevices/flipper-questions-and-answers/2022-09/September 23rd 2022 side A.md

 > - SubGHz averages 30-50m, max observed is 100m.
 > - BLE is approx 50m.
 > - NFC has to be within a few inches/centimeters.
-> - RFID is similar to NFC, perpaps a bit further in a few cases.
+> - RFID is similar to NFC, perhaps a bit further in a few cases.

 ### Can a Bluetooth keyboard be paired for CLI use?
 > No, CLI takes place over USB serial protocol.

 ### Will there be more Tamogatchi features in the future?
 > Currently, the more use use Flipper the more you level up.
 Each of the 3 levels unlocks new desktop animations.
-> - Flipper isn't legally allowed to names like Tamogatchi.
+> - Flipper isn't legally allowed to use names like Tamogatchi.

 ### Can the CLI be used over GPIO instead of USB?
 > No, USB is the only way to access the CLI currently.

-### Why is Amiibo misspelled in the NFC app?
+### Why is Ameebo misspelled in the NFC app?
 > It isn't.
-The 'typo' is very intentional, because Ninendo are legal assholes.
+The 'typo' is very intentional, because Ninendo are in deep love with copyright.